janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ## Emery Berger: compacting memory by meshing

+Really interesting talk on compacting memory using meshing and virtual memory re-mapping.
+Emory demonstrated an 17% reduction in memory usage in a web browser.
+The really fun part of this being that this could be done without having the source code nor recompilation.

 ## Matt Godbolt - Ray Casting in threefold / Object Oriented, Functional, data oriented

+Matt shows three different ways to implement a path-tracer / ray casting example, analyzing the plus/minuses for the different strategies.
+A surprising result for me was that in this case the branch prediction was dominating the implementation style.

 ## Louis Dion - ABI’s for dummies